Twnel/AndroidDeepLink/README.md

 compile 'com.parse.bolts:bolts-android:1.1.4'
 ```

-call  navigateToChat method in Utils.java from your activity or fragment
+call  navigateToChat method in TwnelUtils.java from your activity or fragment

 ```java